 1. Explore your new environment.
 You are entering a brand new world filled with dorms, lecture halls, student centers and a range of research and support resources.
 One of the first things you should do is find your comfort zones.
 You know, those places where you can eat, study, meet friends, exercise, and have moments of general solitude.
-It is time to explore!
+It's time to explore!
 Look for places where you can unwind.
 Learn where to go in a health emergency.
-Find the best study nooks (hint: the Pilgrim Library is a great spot!).
+Find the bike or running path that suits you best.
 Bottom line, this is your new home.
 Check it out!

-TIP: Once you are more familiar with your new environment, it will start to feel less scary and more like home.
+TIP: Once you're more familiar with your new environment, it will start to feel less scary and more like home.